Any season can pose a risk of water damage. But winter water damage can catch you by surprise if you don’t take proper precautions.

 How to Prevent Mold After Water Damage

 To prevent the need for water damage restoration, you’ll need to take care of any moisture quickly to prevent mold.
-The best way to prevent mold after water damage is to immediately shut off the water leak and dry the area as quickly as possible.
+The best way to prevent mold after water damage is to immediately locate and stop the water leak and dry the area as quickly as possible.

 In the case of severe damage, you’ll need professionals to come in and take care of the water damage and mold.